Paradigm4/orderbook-example/README.md

 The orderbook custom aggregate function is defined in orderbook/src/orderbook.cpp.
 You'll need to have installed a copy of SciDB and its development packages.
-You can install SciDB's development packages with
+You can install SciDB's development packages with (shown for SciDB version 14.3, adjust version numbers accordingly for whatever version of SciDB you're running).

 #### Installation of SciDB devel packages on RHEL 6 or CentOS
 ```